 - Store Items so You have a Clear Walking Path.
 While it may be tempting to maximize space by packing all of your equipment into every last inch of your storage unit, that can cause time-consuming issues when you need something from the back.
 Instead, opt for a larger storage unit like a 10×10 unit so you can create narrow aisles, allowing you to reach every item you have in storage.

-- Consider a Climate Controlled Storage Unit.
+- Consider a Temperature Controlled Storage Unit.
 No matter where you live and work, temperature fluctuations can occur and damage your contracting tools and equipment.
-When you have expensive and sensitive items, it’s important to invest in a climate controlled storage unit to help protect them.
+When you have expensive and sensitive items, it’s important to invest in a temperature controlled storage unit to help protect them.
 These units will keep your items within a safe temperature range, so you don’t have to worry about warped tools.

 Find Contractor Storage Space with Store Here